 Stories are important.
 Whether it’s a backstory as shown in the example above, telling the reader a bit about the product, telling how it came to be, or something completely different.
 What works is letting the reader in a little bit or a lot.
 If the story is enticing, there’s a higher chance of purchase or conversion.
 Let’s take a look at the example below of the famous Birkenstock sandals and Rick Owens collaboration that happened in 2019:

-With this description, you’re getting a backstory of how the collection came to be with a link below to shop around and look at the available styles.
-It’s interesting and you get to know about how the collections came to be.
+With this description, you’re getting a backstory of how the collection came to be, with a link below to shop around and look at the available styles.
+It’s interesting and you get to learn about how the collections came to be.

 Make it Easy to Read